Transformers are Inherently Succinct: Proofs

-The case of strict past masking is similar, where we use $\until$ instead of $\since$ and $\future$ instead of $\past$.
-If the layer uses no masking and rightmost tie-breaking, we distinguish three situations: the attention vector is at the current position, the attention vector is strictly to the left of the current position, or the attention vector is strictly to the right of the current position.
-For the situation, where the attention vector is at the current position, we use
+\textbf{Inductive step---attention without masking.}\quad If the layer uses no masking and rightmost tie-breaking, we distinguish three cases according to where the attention vector lies relative to the current position: at the current position, strictly to the left, or strictly to the right.
+When the attention vector is at the current position, we define $\varphi_{\bv,\text{at}}^{\ell+1}$ as